Cost of Living in Des Moines, Iowa: What You’ll Actually Spend

 des moines below average expenses

-Although Des Moines is noticeably cheaper than many U.S. cities, you should still budget carefully: overall cost of living runs about 14.7% below the national average, and a comfortable single-adult monthly budget is roughly $3,273 ($39,276/year).
+Des Moines is noticeably cheaper than most U.S. cities.
+According to the Missouri Economic Research and Information Center, the overall cost of living here runs about 14.7% below the national average.
+For a single adult, a comfortable monthly budget comes to roughly $3,273 ($39,276/year).

-Compare these figures to median household income when planning.
-Use this data-driven snapshot to craft a realistic monthly budget that balances housing costs, utilities groceries, transportation costs, and other monthly expenses.
+Compare these figures to the median household income in your planning.
+This snapshot gives you a realistic starting point for balancing housing, utilities, groceries, transportation, and other monthly expenses.

 Housing: Rent, Home Prices, and Neighborhoods